evad1n/malloc-free/README.md

 I am using worst-fit allocation, and when freeing I am inserting in a sorted position.

+When allocating chunks, size 0 will not be accepted.
+I looked up what the typical case was with the official malloc, and it is allowed to either return NULL or return the address.
+I decided to return NULL as it made more sense to me.
+When allocating negative sizes, the behavior is the same as the official malloc and the size_t type will overflow to the max value and it will exceed the allowed size.

 I am using pragmas to collapse my code and make it more readable so I used the flag `-Wno-unknown-pragmas`.

 All of these tests will at some point call the audit function which will print a diagram of the chunks similar to what is seen in [chapter 17 of the 3ep book](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-freespace.pdf).
 This function will also verify the integrity of the magic number for each allocated chunk.

-Unless otherwise specified, all allocated chunks will be 1/20 of the heap size.
+Unless otherwise specified, all allocated chunks in tests will be 1/20 of the heap size.

 ## Free chunk reuse tests